 My research interests are focused on clinical research in haematological malignancies such as lymphoma and leukaemia.
 I have carried out clinical research projects and audits while working as a Haematology Registrar looking at aspects of the diagnosis and treatment of lymphoma.
 For example I presented a poster at the British Society of Haematology in 2017 on a research project looking at whether PET-CT Scanning can replace Bone Marrow Biopsies the diagnostic work up for Diffuse Large B Cell Lymphoma.

 I have also been involved as a sub investigator on a number of clinical trials in Haematological Malignancies while working as a Haematology Registrar.
 This has included trials in Acute Myeloid Leukaemia, Acute Lymphoblastic Leukaemia, Chronic Lymphocytic Leukaemia and Mantle Cell Lymphoma.
-I am very excited to work on a CAR-T Cell Trial for patients with relapsed and refractory lymphoma at the MMR.
+I am very excited to work on the CAR-T cell trial for patients with relapsed and refractory lymphoma at the Malaghan Institute.

 Weinkove R, George P, Dasyam N, McLellan AD (2019) Selecting costimulatory domains for chimeric antigen receptors: functional and clinical considerations.
 Clin Transl Immunology 8(5):e1049